salilab/imp/doc/manual/install_windows.md

        (e.g. copy `opencv_ml244.lib` to `opencv_ml.lib`) to help cmake find it
   - Set PATH, INCLUDE, and/or LIB environment variables so that the compiler can find all of the dependencies.
 (We wrote a little batch file.)
-  - Set up IMP by running something similar to
+  - Set up %IMP by running something similar to

      `cmake <imp_source_directory> -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="/DBOOST_ALL_DYN_LINK /EHsc /D_HDF5USEDLL_ /DWIN32 /DGSL_DLL" -G "NMake Makefiles"`

   - Note: if building for 64-bit Windows, you may need to add `/bigobj` to `CMAKE_CXX_CFLAGS`.
-  - Then use simply 'nmake' (instead of 'make', as on Linux or Mac) to build IMP. (cmake can also generate Visual Studio project files, but we recommend nmake.)
+  - Then use simply 'nmake' (instead of 'make', as on Linux or Mac) to build %IMP. (cmake can also generate Visual Studio project files, but we recommend nmake.)
-  - To use IMP or run tests, first run the setup_environment.bat file to set up the environment so all the programs and Python modules can be found.
+  - To use %IMP or run tests, first run the `setup_environment.bat` file to set up the environment so all the programs and Python modules can be found.
     (This batch file needs to be run only once, not for each test.)